OpenZer0/bonfire-rest/README.md

 main();
 ```

-## Prefix all controllers routes
+## Prefix routes:

-If you want to prefix all your routes, e.g. /api you can use `globalPrefix: "api"` option
+- **Prefix all controllers routes:** If you want to prefix all your routes, e.g. /api you can use `globalPrefix: "api"` option

-## Prefix controller with base route

-You can prefix all specific controller's actions with base route:
+- **Prefix controller with base route:** You can prefix all specific controller's actions with base route:

 ```typescript
 @Controller("/users")